ProtonVPN/win-app/README.md

 - **ProtonVPN.TapInstaller** - the TAP install action used in the app installer.
 - **ProtonVPN.TlsVerify** - the command line utility which verifies the VPN server certificate.
 - **ProtonVPN.Update** - the application update module used in the update service.
-- **ProtonVPN.UpdateService** - the Windows service which handles the app udates.
+- **ProtonVPN.UpdateService** - the Windows service which handles the app updates.
 - **ProtonVPN.UpdateServiceContract** - contains the update service contract.
 - **ProtonVPN.Vpn** - the OpenVPN management module used in the service.